 Tanzania’s UNESCO World Heritage Sites

-The United Nations Educational, Scientific and Cultural Organization (UNESCO), has identified and preserved thousands of culturally significant sites around the world.
+The United Nations Educational, Scientific and Cultural Organization (UNESCO) has identified and preserved thousands of culturally significant sites worldwide.
 From historical buildings to natural marvels, each heritage site is spectacular in its own right.

 Many UNESCO sites are staples to world travelers, like the Great Wall of China or the Grand Canyon in the United States.
-Like many countries around the world, Tanzania has its own gorgeous UNESCO sites, many of which are included in Pristine Trails itineraries.
+Tanzania has its own gorgeous UNESCO sites, many of which are included in Pristine Trails’ African Safaris in Tanzania and Kilimanjaro Trekking Tours.
+Continue reading to learn all about Tanzania’s UNESCO sites.
+If you need help planning your own Tanzania adventure, don’t hesitate to get in touch.

-NGORONGORO CONSERVATION AREA spans vast expanses of highland plains, forests, savannah and savannah woodlands.
-The area was designated in 1959 as a multiple land use area, with conservation taking place alongside the human settlement of semi-nomadic Maasai pastoralists practicing traditional livestock grazing.
-It includes Ngorongoro Crater, the world’s largest caldera.
-This site has significance for biodiversity conservation due to the presence of globally threatened species like the black rhino, the density of wildlife inhabiting the area and the annual migration of wildebeest and other ungulates in the northern plains bordering Serengeti.
-Extensive archeological research has also yielded evidence of human evolution including human footprints dating back 3.6 million years.
+THE NGORONGORO CONSERVATION AREA encompasses vast expanses of highland plains, forests, savanna, and savanna woodlands.
+Established in 1959, it is a multiple land-use area that allows for conservation efforts alongside the traditional livestock grazing practices of semi-nomadic Maasai pastoralists.
+The area is home to Ngorongoro Crater, the world’s largest caldera, which plays a significant role in biodiversity conservation due to its population of globally threatened species, such as the black rhino.
+Additionally, the region boasts a high density of wildlife and hosts the annual migration of wildebeest and other ungulates in the northern plains bordering the Serengeti.
+Extensive archaeological research conducted in the area has also uncovered evidence of human evolution, including human footprints that are estimated to be 3.6 million years old.

-SERENGETI NATIONAL PARK is at the heart of the larger Serengeti ecosystem.
-Serengeti harbors the world’s largest unaltered mammal migration where 2 million wildebeest along with hundreds of thousands of other ungulates engage in a 1,000 km circular trek.
-This spectacular phenomenon takes place in a setting of endless plains – treeless expanses of flat grass plains dotted with rocky outcrops, rivers and woodlands.
-The park hosts the world’s largest, most diverse predator-prey interactions, making it a particularly impressive aesthetic experience and a safari must-see.
+SERENGETI NATIONAL PARK is located at the heart of the larger Serengeti ecosystem.
+It is home to the world’s largest unaltered mammal migration, where 2 million wildebeest, along with hundreds of thousands of other ungulates, embark on a 1,000-kilometer circular trek.
+This spectacular phenomenon unfolds in a setting of endless plains—vast, treeless expanses of flat grasslands interspersed with rocky outcrops, rivers, and woodlands.
+The park hosts the world’s largest and most diverse predator-prey interactions, making it a visually stunning experience and a must-see for safari enthusiasts.

 SELOUS GAME RESERVE is the largest protected area in Africa, covering 50,000 km².
-The park has a variety of vegetation zones such as the wooded grasslands flooded by the Rufiji River to the north and the dominant Miombo woodlands.
-The park boasts undisturbed biological and ecological processes including a diverse range of wildlife with impressive predator-prey relationships.
-Among these are wild hunting dogs, elephants, black rhino, sable antelope, Nile crocodiles, and greater kudu to name a few.
+The park has a variety of vegetation zones, such as the wooded grasslands flooded by the Rufiji River to the north and the dominant Miombo woodlands.
+The park boasts undisturbed biological and ecological processes, including a diverse range of wildlife and impressive predator-prey relationships.
+Among these are wild hunting dogs, elephants, black rhinos, sable antelope, Nile crocodiles, and greater kudu, to name a few.
 Because of the high density and diversity of species, Selous is a natural habitat of outstanding importance for the conservation of biodiversity.

 KONDO ROCK ARTS is located on the Eastern Slope of the Maasai Steppe bordering the Great Rift Valley.
 These are natural rock shelters, overhanging slabs of sedimentary rocks fragmented by rift faults, whose vertical plains have been used for rock painting for at least two millennia.